54th Annual Country Music Association Awards: Artists test positive for COVID-19

 On November 8, 2020, Lee Brice was forced to pull out of performing his multi-nominated song "I Hope You're Happy Now" with Carly Pearce after testing positive for coronavirus.
 Charles Kelley from Lady A was later announced to be performing Brice's part alongside Pearce.
 On November 9, Tyler Hubbard of Florida Georgia Line revealed that he had also tested positive, resulting in the duo's performance of "Long Live" being cancelled, with their slot being given to Kelsea Ballerini who was originally not scheduled to appear.
 Both Brice and Hubbard received their positive test results before entering CMA rehearsals.
 Jenee Fleenor also tested positive for COVID-19 and her part in the Charlie Daniels tribute was given to Dan Hochhalter, the fiddle player in Dierks Bentley's band.
 Ahead of the awards, Lady A announced that, while the band themselves had all tested negative, a member of their immediate family had tested positive and they had made the decision not to attend the show, therefore not appearing alongside Thomas Rhett and Darius Rucker as planned.
 Kelley's performance with Pearce had been pre-recorded and aired as part of the show.
-Rascal Flatts also did not perform "Bless the Broken Road" after member of the band tested positive.
+Rascal Flatts also did not perform "Bless the Broken Road" after a member of the band tested positive.

 Charley Pride later tested positive after the show, an infection that later proved fatal.
 It is under investigation how Pride caught the virus.